Quote:

 I think the difference between self-oscillation in digital and analogue is that in analogue you don't have to hold down a key.

-The name self-oscillation implies that the filter produces a tone of its own, without any input signal.
+Not really The name self-oscillation implies that the filter produces a tone of its own, without any input signal.

 Some analog filters self-oscillate, and some don't, by nature of their design.
 Likewise, some digital filters model this behavior, and some don't.
 The standard low-pass filter in Virus does not self-oscillate (and this is even mentioned in Howard Scarr's tutorial), but "Analog 4-pole" in Virus TI does.